Diakite94/User-Ad-Click-Predictive-Model/README.md

 # User-Ad-Click-Predictive-Model
 Used Pandas, Numpy, Seaborn, Matplotlib, and Sklearn to analyze an artificial Advertising data and create a Logistic Regression Model to predict whether a user will click on an Ad based off the features or interests of that user.

+The data and exercise template were provided by an instructor at The Knowledge House (Tech Bootcamp).